Advice > Software engineering

 Therefore, interviewers will test your problem-solving skills and ability to think in a structured way using code.
 They'll want you to have strong knowledge of common data structures and algorithms and to be able to code bug-free.

-The coding problems that you're given will have a brute force solution to them.
-You're first aim will be to reach the brute force solution and then the rest of the interview is usually taken up with trying to find a more efficient solution.
+The coding problems you're given will have a brute-force solution to them.
+Your first aim will be to reach the brute force solution, and then the rest of the interview is usually taken up by trying to find a more efficient solution.
 The interviewer will give you hints to point you towards the right track.

 Let's take a look at some example questions.

-• Given a matrix (not necessarily a square), a starting position on the matrix, and a set of valid moves, count the total number of paths from the starting position.
+• Given a matrix (not necessarily a square), a starting position on the matrix, and a set of valid moves, count the total number of paths from the starting position (Solution)

-• Find the height of a Binary Search Tree; How many leaf-levels would a tree with X amount of nodes contain?
+• Find the height of a Binary Search Tree; How many leaf levels would a tree with X amount of nodes contain?
+(Solution)

-Finally, we recommend reading this guide on how to answer coding interview questions and practicing with this list of coding interview examples in addition to those listed below.
+Finally, we recommend reading our guide on Google coding interviews and how to answer coding interview questions.
+You can also practice with this list of coding interview examples in addition to those listed above.

 You’ll be expected to be able to explain aspects of processes, system calls, file systems, context switching, kernel resource management, kernel network stack, how the shell works and why, and client-server protocols.

-Below, the first five example questions are from Google SRE interview reports.
+Below, the first seven example questions are from Google SRE interview reports.
 The rest are from Meta interviews, but are still the kind of thing you're likely to be asked.

 • What is a zombie process?